yahoo/oss-guide/docs/resources/your_github.md

 nav_order: 6
 ---

 GitHub.com is a third party site we use to publish open source projects.
 Your GitHub.com account is your personal property that you might have created before joining the company and will continue to use after you leave.
 It's much like your Facebook, LinkedIn, Twitter, or any other social media account.
-Your personal use of personal social media is addressed in Verizon's Employee Code of Conduct and other internal publications about external activities, communications, and intellectual property.
+Your personal use of personal social media is addressed in Yahoo's Employee Code of Conduct and other internal publications about external activities, communications, and intellectual property.
 There, you'll find the reasonable balance of concerns and resources to address questions.

 ## GitHub Accounts